br3ndonland/R-guide/R-guide.md

     > for missing data in R.
     >
     > The second line calls the for loop itself.
 The syntax can be
-    > loosely read as, “for every element `i` from 1 to 5000, run the
+    > loosely read as, ‘for every element `i` from 1 to 5000, run the
-    > following lines of code”.
+    > following lines of code’.
 You can think of `i` as the counter that
     > keeps track of which loop you’re on.
 Therefore, more precisely,
     > the loop will run once when `i`=1, then once when `i`=2, and so on
     > up to `i`=5000.